palharesgab/palharesgab/README.md

 I started in programming when I was 17, introduced to programming logic and making terminal programs in Python.
 When I turned 18, I went to college, and there I could learn more about computing and see several areas for a career in software development.
 I have experience with fullstack development, but I like to focus my studies on back-end and DevOps culture.
 I am a very creative, proactive, critical and organized person.

-Today I have more experience with C# and its implementation with .NET Core, following are the technologies I work/study with:
+Today I have more experience with C# and its implementation with .NET Core.